MasterJ93/ATProtoKit/README.md

 - **watchOS** 8 or later.
 - **visionOS** 1 or later.

+> [!WARNING]
-As of right now, Linux support is theoretically possible, but not guaranteed to be tested.
+> As of right now, Linux support is theoretically possible, but not guaranteed to be tested.
 The plan is to make it fully compatible with Linux by version 1.0, though this is not a required goal to get there.
 For other platforms (such as Android), this is also not tested, but should be theoretically possible.
 While it’s not a goal to make it fully compatible, contributions and feedback on the matter are welcomed.

 ## Contributions and Feedback